 - ¼ cup + 1 tablespoon unsweetened shredded coconut, such as Bob’s Red Mill, divided

 - ⅓ cup shelled unsalted pistachios, about 3/4 cup unshelled

 - ½ cup + 2 tablespoons full-fat coconut milk, divided

 - 5 tablespoons freshly squeezed lemon juice, divided

 - ½ teaspoon vanilla extract

-In another bowl, combine ½ cup of the coconut milk, the lemon zest, 3 tablespoons of the lemon juice, and the vanilla extract.
+- In another bowl, combine ½ cup of the coconut milk, the lemon zest, 3 tablespoons of the lemon juice, and the vanilla extract.
 Add the wet and dry mixtures alternately to the batter, beginning and ending with the dry.
-Do not overmix.
-Transfer to the prepared pan and bake for 45-50 minutes, until a cake tester comes out clean.
+Do not over-mix.
+Transfer to the prepared pan and bake for 45 to 50 minutes, until a cake tester comes out clean.
 Allow to cool in the pan for 10 minutes, then invert onto a rack set over a tray.